nelricMemoirs/CRUD-Laravel/README.md

 ***This project needs Database to run (in this case I use MySQL inside XAMPP)<br>
     2 table inside database, question & answer***<br>

-This is task for CRUD in Laravel, with Question(s) and Answer
+This is task for CRUD in Laravel, with Question(s) and Answer ***Click Delete button (corner right bottom) to delete Question, deleting question will also delete answer on it and delete database for that question and answer***

 # Front-Page
 <br><br>